nguyentimmy/Sentinel-Defenders/M365 Defender/Defender for Endpoint/Queries/Potential Privileged Account Creation.md

 :exclamation: *You will need to turn on **Microsoft 365 Defender** or **Microsoft Defender for Endpoint** Data connector on Sentinel in order for this KQL to work.*

 ### [+] Description
 This alert is triggered when a process command line is detected that includes both "net user" and "net localgroup" commands, indicating a potential attempt to create a new user account and add it to a local administrative group.
 The query also checks if the command line contains "administrators" or "Admins", further narrowing the focus on potential privileged account creation events.
+Closely deals with MITRE T1136.001.

 ### [+] Potential Mitigation Steps
 1. Investigate the user account and local group modification activity to determine if it was authorized or part of regular administrative tasks.